Can badass female characters ever be redeemed?

 i.
 Nebula

-While I find Gamora uninteresting and unsympathetic as a character, the way Nebula is developed in the MCU aptly demonstrates how a badass female character can be used to explore femininity in a way that honors God’s design (even within a universe that has no qualms about defacing that design with other badass women):
+While I find Gamora uninteresting and unsympathetic as a character, the way Nebula is developed in the MCU better demonstrates how a badass female character can be used to explore femininity in a way that honors God’s design (even within a universe that has no qualms about defacing that design with other badass women):

 I don’t know whether the writers intended the Thanos/Nebula arc to be subversive of modern fatherhood and femininity norms; but our approval of these certainly is called into question by the way badassery is shown to have ruined Nebula’s feminine soul.